Professor Sheena Radford

 1. Mechanism(s) of protein misfolding and assembly into amyloid

 How and why proteins aggregate into amyloid are important fundamental questions that have far-reaching biomedical importance.
-Focusing on the proteins β2-microglobulin (dialysis-related amyloidosis); amylin (type II diabetes); α-synuclein (Parkinson’s) and Aβ (Alzheimer’s), work in the group aims to map the structural mechanism of amyloid formation and to develop reagents to control aggregation in vitro and in vivo.
-Recent highlights include structure determination of oligomers by NMR (Karamanos (2019) eLife) and fibrils by cryoEM (with Ranson) (Iadanza (2018) Nature Comms.); discovery of small molecules that modulate amyloid formation by ESI-MS (Young (2015) Nature Chem.); and demonstration that early protein-protein interactions in amyloid formation are specific and can be targeted to arrest assembly in vitro and in vivo (Doherty (2020) Nature Struct.
+Focusing on the proteins (β2-microglobulin (dialysis related amyloidosis)); amylin (type II diabetes); α-synuclein (Parkinson’s) and Aβ (Alzheimer’s), work in the group aims to map the structural mechanism of amyloid formation and to develop reagents to control aggregation in vitro and in vivo.
+Recent highlights include structure determination of oligomers (NMR, Karamanos (2019) eLife)) and fibrils (cryoEM, (with Ranson) (Gallardo (2020) Nature Struct.
 Mol.
-Biol.).
+Biol.; Wilkinson (2023) Nature Comms.), discovery of small molecules that modulate amyloid formation (Cawood (2020) JACS, Xu (2022) Nature Comms.); and demonstration that early protein-protein interactions in amyloid formation are specific and can be targeted to arrest assembly in vitro and in vivo (Doherty (2020) Nature Struct.
+Mol.
+Biol., Ulamec Nature Comms.
+(2022), Guthertz PNAS (2022)).

-2. Outer membrane protein (OMP) folding mechanisms, and the role of chaperones and the β-barrel membrane (BAM) machinery complex
+2. Outer membrane protein (OMP) – The role of chaperones and BAM

 2. Outer membrane protein (OMP) folding mechanisms, and the role of chaperones and the β-barrel membrane (BAM) machinery complex

-How OMPs fold and assemble into the asymmetric outer-membrane (OM) of Gram-negative bacteria is a second research theme in our laboratory.
-In a collaborative multidisciplinary team (with David Brockwell, Neil Ranson, Roman Tuma and Ian Collinson (Bristol)) we are investigating how OMPs cross the inner-membrane via SecYEG (Fessl (2018) eLife); traverse the periplasm aided by chaperones (Skp/SurA) (Schiffrin (2016) Nature SMB, Calabrese (2020) Nature Comms), fold into membranes in vitro (Huysmans (2010) PNAS) and in vivo catalysed by the essential β-barrel membrane machinery (BAM) (Iadanza (2016) Nature Comms, Schiffrin (2017) JMB).
-Building on these insights, we are currently exploring the dynamic motions of BAM during catalysis and how this can be harnessed to generate new antibacterial agents against Gram-negative pathogens.
+How OMPs fold and assemble into the asymmetric outer-membrane (OM) of Gram-negative bacteria is a second research theme in our lab.
+In a collaborative multidisciplinary team (with David Brockwell, Neil Ranson, Roman Tuma and Ian Collinson (Bristol)) we are investigating how OMPs cross the inner-membrane via SecYEG (Fessl (2018) eLife); traverse the periplasm aided by chaperones (Skp/SurA) (Calabrese (2020) Nature Comms), fold into membranes in vitro (Vorobieva (2021) Science) and in vivo catalysed by the essential beta-barrel membrane machinery (BAM) (Iadanza (2020) Comms.
+Biol., Schiffrin (2022) Comms.
+Biol.).
+Building on these insights we are currently exploring the dynamic motions of BAM during catalysis and how this can be harnessed to generate new antibacterial agents against Gram-negative pathogens (White (2021) Nature Comms.).

-3. Stabilising proteins of therapeutic and industrial interest against aggregation
+3. Stabilising proteins of therapeutic interest against aggregation

 Stabilising proteins of therapeutic and industrial interest against aggregation

-4. Method development (MS, NMR, single molecule and biophysical methods)
+4. Method development (MS, NMR, single molecule, biophysical methods)

 Method development (MS, NMR, single molecule, biophysical methods